-The 2021 Nissan X-Trail has a braked towing capacity of 1500kg and an unbraked towing capacity of 750kg.
+The 2021 Nissan X-Trail has a braked towing capacity from 1500kg to 1650kg depending on the variant and an unbraked towing capacity of 750kg.

-Nissan suggests that owners service their Nissan X-Trail every 12 months or 10,000km, whichever comes first.
+Nissan suggests that owners service their Nissan X-Trail every 12 months or 20,000km, whichever comes first.

 The Nissan X-Trail has a five star ANCAP safety rating out of five.